rl-picker/rl-picker.github.io/README.md

 ### Software design decisions
 If you want to suggest refactoring, please consider that our priorities are:
-- code that is easy to understand, maintain, and run
+- code that is easy to understand, maintain, and run,
-- speed
+- speed,
-- privacy
+- privacy,
-- support for old browsers for important functionality
+- support for old browsers for important functionality,

 and we therefore prefer:
-- no interactive communication with servers, no server-side code generation
+- no interactive communication with servers, no server-side code generation,
-- no need to install anything, no dependencies on third-party libraries
+- no need to install anything, no dependencies on third-party libraries,
-- static HTML for the table of algorithms
+- static HTML for the table of algorithms,
-- interactivity through CSS (e.g. `:hover`) when possible rather than JS
+- interactivity through CSS (e.g. `:hover`) when possible rather than JS,
-- no polyfills especially for unimportant functionality
+- no polyfills especially for unimportant functionality,
-- embedded scripts and styles instead of dependencies between separate files
+- embedded scripts and styles instead of dependencies between separate files.